 Who is my toeslagpartner?

 If any of these scenarios apply to you, then that person is probably your supplementary partner!
+Here's a list of the conditions required for a person to be your benefit partner, ordered by priority.
+If the first is fulfilled, then the others don't need to apply.

-- Signed a social contract together
+- Are living/signed a cohabitation contract together

-- Have a child together
+- Had a child together

 - Are partners for a pension scheme